husarion/husarion_ugv_autonomy_ros/README.md

 ## 🤖 Phisical robot

-The provided example is configured for the Panther robot and supports any LIDAR that publishes `PointCloud2` data by setting the appropriate environment variable.
+The provided example is configured for the Panther robot and supports any LIDAR that publishes `PointCloud2` or `LaserScan` data type by setting the appropriate environment variable.

 > [!IMPORTANT]
 > Before running the navigation demo, ensure the following: